 Ice Cream in a Bag Recipe

 We used the VERY! yummy recipe over at Spoonful for our ice cream.
-Three simple ingredients: half and half, sugar and vanilla extract, shake inside a Ziploc surrounded by a another Ziploc full of ice and salt.
+Three simple ingredients: half and half, sugar and vanilla extract, shake inside a plastic zipper bag surrounded by another plastic zipper bag full of ice and salt.
 And voila!
 Purely yummy soft frozen ice cream, ready to top with whatever toppings you like.

 The Science of Ice Cream